Best Running Pants

 Pants run long

-These pants have a drawstring at the bottom of each leg, making it possible to wear them as either a straight legged pant or synched around your ankle.
+While there isn’t a lot of variation in the color options here, we appreciate the few options.
+You can choose from black on black, black with pink accents, or black with purple accents.
+These pants have a drawstring at the bottom of each leg, making it possible to wear them as either a straight-legged pant or synched around your ankle.
 Shorter women have found that these pants run long, however they have been able to solve this problem by wearing them synched.
 The synched style keeps the pants out of the way and makes them warmer.
 Furthermore, a drawstring at the waist allows for even greater precision in fit.

 These pants have zipped pockets, which not only give you somewhere to put your things but also keep them secure so you don’t have to worry about losing them.
 The pockets on these pants are also very deep, which is uncommon for women’s pants.